 When it comes to putting a down payment on a home, the general rule of thumb is to hand over a minimum of 20%.
 If you don’t think you can afford that, however, don’t despair.
 You may be able to get help through a down payment assistance program.
 These typically have strict guidelines regarding who qualifies.
 However, they’re worth looking into if a lack of cash is an obstacle to buying a home.
+Consider working with a financial advisor as you explore ways to afford to purchase a residence.

 How Do Down Payment Assistance Programs Work?